 The majority of individuals who have seen The Matrix movies come away, believing that Neo is "The One."
 However, some theorists have stated otherwise.
 Here is undeniable proof that Neo is, without a doubt, "The One."

-Unlike most initialisms, LGBT is growing, evolving, and reaches far beyond four letters.
-Here is an in-depth analysis of the meaning of the letters, LGBT.
+Unlike most initialisms, LGBT is growing and reaching far beyond four letters.
+Here is an in-depth analysis of the meaning of the letters LGBT.